tSoniq/AudioFix/README.md

 To use the software you will need to compile either with a kernel signing certificate, or disable signing checks via csrutil while booted to recovery mode.

-A pre-built package is included - see the readme for instructions.
+A pre-built package is included, with a simple terminal based installation script.
+See the readme for instructions.